RSS feed

 What You Say In A Letter (Or In Person) When You Give An Order But Don’t Want It To Sound Like An Order by Gene Griessman, Ph.D.
 We here at Whatyousay.com believe that history can provide excellent lessons for leaders … Continue reading

-Posted in Delegation/How To Delegate, Lincoln Quotes/What would Lincoln say?, Politics, Writing/How To Write letters, notes,articles, email, books
+Posted in Delegation/How To Delegate, Lincoln Quotes/What would Lincoln say?, Writing/How To Write letters, notes,articles, email, books

 Tagged Abraham Lincoln's letter to General W.T.
 Sherman, delegation technique, gene griessman, how to give an order, how to lead like Lincoln, leadership techniques, letter writing advice, Lincoln on Communication, lincolnandobama.com, what you say, whatyousay.com